HOUSE-API-Project/sinatra-api-provider/README.md

 ## This codes provide API service for MongoDB

-The simple interface of MongoDB.
+The simple web API interface of MongoDB.

     Get parameters.

-    limit                  # The count of json length, default as one. from                   # YYYYMMDDmmddss
+    limit                  # The count of json length, default as one.
+Zero means unlimited. from                   # The format is YYYYMMDDmmddss.
-    to                     # from and to require a combination. sort                   # sort=asc means sorting ascending.
+    to                     # from and to require a combination. sort                   # sort=asc means sort by ascending.
 It will sort decending order in other cases.

 ## How do I get started?